invoke-ai/InvokeAI/README.md

 generate a good infill.
 You also must take care to export the PNG file in such a way that the color information is preserved.

-Here is the recipe I use for the Linux imaging editing program Gimp:
+## Recipe for GIMP

+GIMP is a popular Linux photoediting tool.

 1. Open image in GIMP.
 2. Layer->Transparency->Add Alpha Channel
-2. Use lasoo tool to select region
+2. Use lasoo tool to select region to mask
 3. Choose Select -> Float to create a floating selection
 4. Open the Layers toolbar (^L) and select "Floating Selection"
 5. Set opacity to 0%